catorsu/RedditThreadReducer/docs/Functional_Requirements.md

 *   **Layout & Components:**
     *   **Title Bar:** Displays the extension's name, "Reddit Thread Reducer".
     *   **Control Area:**
+        *   A **Mode Selection** area with radio buttons:
+            *   **"Simplify"**: Filters content (default).
+            *   **"Extract All"**: Extracts all content without filtering.
-        *   A prominent primary button (`id="extractBtn"`) labeled **"Extract & Simplify"**.
+        *   A prominent primary button (`id="extractBtn"`) labeled **"Extract Content"**.
         *   A status text element (`id="status"`) to provide feedback on the current state (e.g., "Ready", "Extracting...", "Success!", "Error!").
     *   **Output Area:**
         *   A read-only, multi-line text box (`id="output"`, `<textarea readonly>`) to display the final JSON result.
 The text box must have a vertical scrollbar for long content.
         *   A **"Copy to Clipboard"** button (`id="copyBtn"`) located next to or below the text area.
 *   **Interaction Logic (`sidebar.js`):**
     *   **Initial State:** Upon opening, the script checks the current page's URL.
-If it is not a valid Reddit post page, the "Extract & Simplify" button will be disabled, and a message will prompt the user to navigate to one.
+If it is not a valid Reddit post page, the "Extract Content" button will be disabled, and a message will prompt the user to navigate to one.
     *   **On Extract Click:** The button becomes disabled, the status text updates to "Extracting...", and any previous output is cleared.
-A message is sent to the background script to initiate the process.
+A message containing the URL and the selected extraction mode is sent to the background script to initiate the process.
     *   **On Success:** The button is re-enabled, the status text shows "Success!", the processed result is displayed in the output area, and the "Copy to Clipboard" button becomes active.
     *   **On Failure:** The button is re-enabled, and the status text displays a specific error message.